Single qubit quantum secret sharing with improved security: The modified protocol and the corresponding cheating strategy

-Responding to this cheating strategy, Schmid \textit{et al.} proposed a modified protocol \cite{Reply}, where they attempt to ensure that the second case never occurs and thus would make the cheating futile.
+Responding to Cheating strategy A, Schmid \textit{et al}. proposed a modified protocol \cite{Reply}, where they attempt to ensure that the second case never occurs and thus would make the cheating futile.

-\textit{Modified protocol 1:}
+\textit{Modified protocol 1: }